• Home

 About Mickey’s Not So Scary Halloween Party

-Mickey’s Not So Scary Halloween Party is a separately ticketed event that takes place on select days of the week starting mid-August and leading up to Halloween at Magic Kingdom.
-Park entry with a party ticket begins at 4:00 PM and the event itself takes place from 7:00 PM to midnight.
-Be sure to purchase your party tickets early as some dates sell out!
-Time is limited during these Disney special events, so having a plan will ensure you make the most of Mickey’s Not So Scary Halloween Party night.
+Mickey’s Not So Scary Halloween Party is a separately ticketed event that takes place on select nights starting mid-August and leading up to Halloween at Magic Kingdom.
+Your party ticket lets you enter the park as early as 4:00 PM, and the event itself runs from 7:00 PM to midnight.
+That early entry window is one of the most valuable parts of the whole night, and knowing how to use it is where your Mickey’s Not So Scary Halloween Party strategy really begins.

 Mickey's Not So Scary Halloween Party Strategy

-What’s New at MNSSHP in 2025
+What’s New at MNSSHP in 2026

 Do you need ideas for what to wear to Mickey’s Not So Scary Halloween Party?
 Get some inspiration!